Bellman function method for general operators on martingales: Proof of Theorem

 where $\eta$ is a function in $L^1(I)$.
 All $x^k$ are uniformly bounded vector functions whose non-zero components take values in a finite-dimensional subspace of $\seq{\ind}\times\Rpls^3$.
 These values form a compact set in this subspace and, therefore, the continuous function~$B$ is bounded on the values of~$x^k$.
-Lebesgue's dominated convergence theorem and boundary condition~(a) in Definition~\ref{def:class_K} imply that
+Lebesgue's dominated convergence theorem and the boundary condition~\ref{it:bnd_cnd} imply that

 We come to the inequality